-Massmart’s governing body (‘the Board’) accepts collective responsibility for effectively leading the Group and ultimate accountability for achieving the Group’s strategy, operating performance and financial results within the Group’s corporate governance framework.
+Massmart’s governing body (the “Board”) accepts collective responsibility for the effective leadership of the Group and is ultimately accountable for achieving the Group’s strategy, operating performance and financial results in line with the Group’s corporate governance framework.
 The Board endorses and accepts responsibility for achieving the values underpinning good governance, namely: integrity, competence, fairness, responsibility, transparency and accountability.

 The Code of Ethical Conduct applies to all employees across all levels of the organisation, as well as all members of the Board.
-Massmart expects all suppliers, consultants, law firms, public relations firms, contractors and other service providers and professional advisors to act ethically and in a manner consistent with this Code of Ethical Conduct.
+Massmart expects all suppliers, consultants, contractors and other service providers and professional advisors to act ethically and in a manner consistent with this Code of Ethical Conduct.
 Massmart’s formal trading agreements detail ethical practices and guiding principles that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.

-Massmart has an Ethics Reporting Line and Ethics Guidance Line that is independently run by Deloitte Tip-Offs Anonymous.
+Massmart maintains an Ethics Reporting Line and Ethics Guidance Line that is independently run by Deloitte Tip-Offs Anonymous.
 Deloitte Tip-Offs Anonymous has been certified by the External Whistle-blowing Hotline Services Provider Standard E01.1.1.

-Key areas of focus during the reporting period and planned areas of future focus are detailed in the Board Committees section of the Integrated Annual Report.
+Key areas of focus during the reporting period and planned areas of future focus are detailed in the Integrated Annual Report.